caiocsgomes/template-dockerimage-cloudpipeline-iac/README.md

 ## The artifacts bucket

-## The buildspec file
+Artifacts are anything produced by CodePipeline like source code, built applications, etc. CodePipeline moves artifacts between stages.
+In our case the first stage produces an artifact that is our source code and the second stage uses it to build the application.
+Since we need storage to do this we need an S3 bucket that will store all the artifacts produced by CodePipeline.

 ## How to build it

 These are the commands to be executed at the root of the project to create, update and delete the pipeline.
-You need to have the [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) configured to run them.
+You need to have the [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) configured to run them, and also replace the *parameters.json* with your variables.

 ```bash
 # create the stack